jamt9000/webcv/doc/notes.md

 =========================

-Working with the OpenGL ecosystem invariably requires an understanding of the different coordinate systems used for the polygons, textures and viewport.
+Working with the OpenGL ecosystem invariably requires an understanding of the different coordinate systems used for the polygon vertices, textures and screen.
 This becomes even more important when using OpenGL for computation, as being off by one pixel (or a fraction of a pixel) can have much more serious consequences than mere graphical glitches.
 If a texture is used as a lookup table for arbitrary information, it is essential that the correct values are indexed, to avoid giving, at best, completely incorrect results, or at worst hard-to-detect bugs due to the limitations of floating point precision in the 0 to 1 range used to index textures.

+Firstly we have the window (or screen) coordinates, which give the position in the viewport, in other words the final image output.
+However, since the output may be rendered to a texture, window coordinates don't have to be related to an image actually displayed on the screen.
+They are similar to pixel positions, however OpenGL itself does not have a concept of a pixel until rasterisation.
-\cite{Peers2002} gives a detailed mathematical treatment of OpenGL coordinates, drawing from the specification.
-In this way, the viewport can be treated as a Cartesian plane given by the gl.viewport(x,y,w,h) command (which gives the transform from the normalised device coordinates, used for polygon vertices, to window coordinates).
-This gives the x,y coordinates of the origin, which is at the bottom-left edge of the image, and determines the area of the scene which should be rasterised.
-Two important points to note here are that the Y axis is effectively flipped relative to the coordinate system usually used in graphics, which has the origin at the top left, and that integer coordinates will index the bottom left corners of pixels, so to index the centre of a pixel requires adding 0.5 to each dimension.
+\cite{Peers2002} gives a detailed mathematical treatment of OpenGL coordinates, drawing from the OpenGL specification.
+In this way, the viewport can be treated as a Cartesian plane whose origin and unit vectors are given by the gl.viewport(x,y,w,h) command.
+This sets the x,y offset of the origin, which is at the bottom-left edge of the image, and determines the area of the scene which should be rasterised, so in a graphics sense can be considered a sort of cropping of the image.
+Two important points to note here are that the Y axis is effectively flipped relative to the coordinate system usually used in graphics, which has the origin at the top-left, and that integer coordinates will index the bottom left corners of pixels, so to index the centre of a pixel requires adding 0.5 to each dimension.
 For general purpose computation on a grid, modifying the viewport can be used to change the output range of the computation.
 For example, when doing